 Are you someone who just can’t wait for pumpkin spice season every fall and you look forward to finding delicious ways to put pumpkin in just about everything?
 I hear ya!
-Whether you’re pumpkin crazy like me or simply looking for healthy fall and holiday pumpkin dessert recipes, we have tons of fabulous keto low carb pumpkin recipes for you.
+Whether you’re pumpkin crazy like me or simply looking for healthy fall and holiday pumpkin dessert recipes, we have tons of fabulous keto pumpkin recipes for you.

 Carbs in Pumpkin

 Pumpkin is very much a low carb food and you’ll be happy to know it’s a great option to eat all year round as a healthy alternative to high carb and processed carbs.
 If you’ve been wondering how many carbs are in pumpkin, we’ve compiled the info for both cubed pumpkin and pumpkin puree.